The 50 Most Common Irish Road Signs and Their Meanings

 15. Cycle Lane – A designated lane for cyclists.

-Warning Road Signs (Alert drivers to potential hazards)
+Warning Irish Road Signs

 1. Roundabout Ahead – A roundabout is approaching; prepare to yield.